dmitri-tikhomirov/fallout-2-adjustments/readme.md

 ## Components

 - Custom keyboard controls.
 Default settings:
-  - Keys for opening Inventory and Skilldex now also close them.
+  - Keys for opening inventory and skilldex now also close them.
   - `E`: Inventory.
   - `Q`: Pip-Boy.
 "Q" for "Quests".
   - `V`: Center camera on the player.
 "V" for "View".